raceychan/onesync/README.md

 - [ ] Install packages using pre-defined commands in onesync.yaml\
 - [ ] Providing a terminal textual-user-interface(tui)

+## DEV-Plan

+### create a bootstrap that does the following:
+1. download and install miniconda, create a base env
+2. install poetry
+3. using poetry to install onesync dependencies to make onesync is usable

 ## Usage

 ```bash